celesteh/JSGraphicScore/README.md

 Select everthing in the large text area and paste in the contents of your clipboard.

-Click the "Save and Display" button to see if ti worked.
+Click the "Save and Display" button to see if it worked.